Severe Thunderstorm Warning issued for Barton, Ellsworth, Rice by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Barton, Ellsworth, Rice by NWS

-Effective: 2021-09-14 20:39:00 CDT Expires: 2021-09-14 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-09-14 20:48:00 CDT Expires: 2021-09-14 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Barton; Ellsworth; Rice A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR NORTHWESTERN RICE...SOUTHWESTERN ELLSWORTH AND BARTON COUNTIES At 838 PM CDT, a severe thunderstorm was located near Hoisington, moving northeast at 30 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+Target Area: Barton; Ellsworth; Rice A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR NORTHWESTERN RICE...SOUTHWESTERN ELLSWORTH AND BARTON COUNTIES At 848 PM CDT, a severe thunderstorm was located near Hoisington, moving northeast at 25 mph.
+HAZARD...Two inch hail and 70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Great Bend, Hoisington, Ellinwood, Claflin, Holyrood, Bushton, Albert, Lorraine, Olmitz, Galatia, Susank, Cheyenne Bottoms, Silica and Odin.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect considerable tree damage.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+Locations impacted include Hoisington, Claflin, Holyrood, Bushton, Albert, Lorraine, Olmitz, Galatia, Susank, Cheyenne Bottoms and Odin.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0